 It comes in 300mm heights and doesn’t need to sit on a slab rebate which makes it easy to make standard wall sizes like 2.7 and three metres.

-Another that’s new to the Australian market is Eco Block, an American-born insulated foam wall system similar to Zego which goes further by incorporating structure, vapour barrier, and battens into one system.
+Another that’s new to the Australian market is Eco Block, an American-born insulated polystyrene wall cladding system similar to Zego which goes further by incorporating structure, vapour barrier, and battens into one system.

 Thermacell and Insulbrick are other highly trusted ICF’s that have been used throughout Australia.